 Breakdown of engineered goods

-Household consumption of goods is scaled down by 0.2 points: it is now estimated at +0.2% in November, instead of +0.4% within the previous publication.
-Conversely, the estimation in October is scaled up by 0.4 points (–0.4%, instead of –0.8% as previously estimated).
+Household consumption of goods is scaled up by 0.1 point in February, now estimated at +0.2% instead of +0.1% within the previous publication.
+Conversely, the estimation in January is scaled down by 0.1 point (+0.6%, instead of +0.7% as previously estimated).

 These revisions are mainly due to the integration of new information, as well as the updating of the seasonal adjustment coefficients, particularly regarding energy.